siyuan-note/siyuan/README.md

 Data synchronization through third-party synchronization disks is not supported, otherwise data may be corrupted.

-Although it does not support third-party sync disks, it supports third-party cloud storage services, which can be configured in <kbd>Settings</kbd> - <kbd>Cloud</kbd> - <kbd>Cloud Storage Provider</kbd>, currently supported:
+Although it does not support third-party sync disks, it supports connect with third-party cloud storage (Member's privileges).

-* S3 compatible object storage services, such as [Qiniu](https://s.qiniu.com/VbQfeu), [Aliyun OSS](https://www.aliyun.com/product/oss?userCode=yqovuas2), [Cloudflare R2](https://www.cloudflare.com/)
-* WebDAV protocol, such as [TeraCLOUD](https://teracloud.jp/), [Koofr](https://koofr.eu/)

-Synchronizing data through third-party cloud storage services is also end-to-end encrypted, and third-party cloud storage service providers cannot obtain our plaintext data.

 In addition, you can also consider manually exporting and importing data to achieve data synchronization: